SharePoint/sp-dev-docs/docs/transform/modernize-customizations.md

 ---
-title: Modernize the customizations
+title: Modernize customizations
 description: Modernize the customizations using SharePoint Framework and other modern options ms.date: 03/23/2018 ms.prod: sharepoint
 ---

-# Introduction
+# Modernize customizations

 An important aspect of a site modernization is understanding the customizations that are used on that site as not all existing customizations continue to work after the site modernization.
 A classic example we see coming back a lot is a site banner showing some company information (e.g. a legal notice).